top of page

 DSC_0034 (1).tiff

-Rick Callender is from Miami, Florida and began his training with Marta Mahr School of Ballet and New World School of the Arts.
+Rick is from Miami, Florida and began his training with Marta Mahr School of Ballet and New World School of the Arts.
 He then moved to Seattle to study at the Pacific Northwest Ballet School.
 He later took a position with the Washington Ballet in Washington, DC.
 After working at the Fort Worth Dallas Ballet (Texas Ballet Theatre) for five seasons, he moved to Philadelphia.
 Rick has also danced with the Suzanne Farrell Ballet Company, Pennsylvania Ballet, Ballet X, Miro Dance, Jeanne Ruddy Dance, and many others in the Philadelphia area.
 He has gotten to perform many wonderful roles and has enjoyed performing around the world.
 Rick has been guesting with Brandywine since 2008, and has been a full-season member since 2014.
 Some of his highlights with the Company include The Beast in Beauty & The Beast, Jonathan in Dracula, Carmina Burana, and Prince Desire in Sleeping Beauty.

 TIM EARLY